-This Framework provides guidance to Pacific island countries and territories, regional organisations, non-governmental organisations, the international donor community and partners working together to achieve the global 2020 Aichi Biodiversity Targets of the Convention on Biological Diversity (CBD) through the implementation of National Biodiversity Strategies and Action Plans.
-It provides conservation practitioners with guidance on recognised best practices for conservation in the region and acts as a bridge between global and national conservation action by showing how the conservation priorities in the region align with the Aichi Biodiversity Targets.
-Its goals and objectives are based on the fundamental roles that biodiversity and healthy, resilient ecosystems play in providing food security for Pacific islanders, supporting their sustainable development aspirations and addressing the negative environmental impacts of anthropogenic and climate changes and extreme events to which the Pacific is particularly vulnerable.
+This Framework provides guidance to Pacific Island countries and territories, regional organisations and NGO's, the international donor community and other partners who are working together to achieve the global 2020 Aichi Targets of the Convention on Biological diversity through the implementation of National Biodiversity Strategies and Action Plans and other international, regional and local conservation initiatives.
+It provides conservation practitioners with guidance on recognised best practices for conservation in the region and acts as a bridge between global and national conservation action by showing how the Aichi Targets can be aligned with the conservation priorities in the region.
+Its Goals and Objectives are based on the fundamental role biodiversity and healthy, resilient ecosystems play in providing food security for Pacific islanders, supporting their sustainable development aspirations and addressing the negative environmental impacts of climate, anthropogenic changes and extreme events to which Pacific is particularly vulnerable.
 It also recognises the need for greater coordination and cooperation between the region's conservation partners and provides a framework for assessing synergies between the many international and regional conservation frameworks being implemented in the Pacific.

-About the Framework
+About the Framework.

-The Framework for Nature Conservation and Protected Areas in the Pacific Islands Region 2014-2020 will assist all Pacific island governments, communities, regional agencies and institutions, donors, NGO's and partners to achieve coordinated conservation in the Pacific.
-It is based on best conservation practices drawn from the experiences of the many conservation practitioners including those who attended the 9th Pacific Conference on Nature Conservation and Protected Areas and previous conferences and the Action Strategies which have been developed since 1985 at these five yearly events.
-It encourages coordination and cooperation between the many Pacific conservation stakeholders in order to achieve strong outcomes at local, national and regional level which reflect the priorities of Pacific island nations.
+The Regional Framework for Nature Conservation and Protected Areas in the Pacific Islands Region 2014 - 2020 will assist all Pacific Island Country and Territory governments, communities, regional agencies and institutions, donors and NGO'S to achieve coordinated conservation in the Pacific.
+It is based on best conservation practices drawn from the experience of the many conservation practitioners attending the 9th Pacific Conference on Nature Conservation and Protected Areas and previous conferences and the series Action Strategies which have been developed since 1985 at the 5 yearly Pacific Conferences on Nature Conservation and Protected Areas.
+It encourages coordination and cooperation between the many Pacific conservation stakeholders in order to achieve strong outcomes at local, national and regional level which reflect the priorities of Pacific Island Countries and Territories (PICTs).

-The Framework identifies all the components of conservation action needed to achieve the 30 year goals first developed in 2002 at the 7th Pacific Conference for Nature Conservation and Protected Areas.
-The Framework's goals articulate the interdependence between healthy environments, sustainable economies and the social and cultural well-being of Pacific people and communities, and are as valid today as they were when conceived.
-Its objectives, developed during the 9th Conference, align with the global 2020 Aichi Biodiversity Targets of the Convention on Biological Diversity which are now the overarching targets for the NBSAPs of Pacific islands.
-This alignment with both global targets and the NBSAPs, uniquely positions the Framework as a regional bridge between the global and national levels of biodiversity action.
+The Framework identifies all the components of conservation action needed to achieve the Strategy's 30 year goals.
+These were first developed in 2002 at the 7th Conference for Nature Conservation and Protected Areas in 2002.
+The Framework's Goals articulate the interdependence between healthy environments, sustainable economies and the social and cultural well being of Pacific people and communities and are as valid today as they were when conceived.
+Its Objectives have been carefully crafted to ensure alignment with the global 2020 Aichi Targets of the Convention on Biological diversity which are now the overarching targets for the NBSAPs of the Pacific Island Countries and Territories.
+This alignment with both global targets and the NBSAPs uniquely positions the Framework as a regional bridge between the global and national levels of biodiversity action.

 The Framework is in two Parts.
-Part 1 embraces the Code of Conduct and Guiding Principles, which have been updated and revised to reflect the messages from the 9th Conference.
-A new principle, Principle 9 Resilience and Sustainability, has been added to reflect the need for Pacific island conservation practitioners to support, maintain and enhance resilient human and ecological communities.
-This principle should be applied alongside the Guidelines for Community Conservation.
-Other messages which have been reflected in the updated Guiding Principles include the need to support community access to, and sharing of, the benefits of biodiversity based products, and the need for improved rights to participate in research and access available information on resources, natural and cultural heritage and society, in appropriate forms and language.
-The important role of the private sector as partners in biodiversity conservation and building sustainable communities is emphasised.
+Part 1 embraces the Code of Conduct and Guiding Principles which have been updated and revised to reflect the messages from the 9th Conference.
+A new Principle, Principle 9 Resilience and Sustainability has been added to reflect the need for Pacific island conservation practitioners to support the maintenance and enhance of resilient communities.
+This Principle should be applied alongside the Guidelines for Community Conservation.
+Other messages which have been reflected in the updated Principles include the need to support Pacific communities access and share in the benefits of biodiversity based products, and the need for improved rights to participate in research and aaccess available information on their resources, natural and cultural heritage and society in appropriate forms and language